Salman19th/Salman19th/README.md

 - 📫 How to reach me **salmankhan.cs19@gmail.com**

-- ⚡ Fun fact **Decoding data is like solving a mystery—every dataset is a puzzle, and every insight is a clue waiting to drive change!**
+- ⚡ Fun fact **Data is like a detective story—hidden patterns are the clues, and insights solve the case!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">